arclanguage/anarki/README.markdown

 might mess up your site's data.
 Come talk to us first, and be sure to make a backup before the migration.

+Anarki is explicitly not constrained to maintain compatibility with pg's releases, and compatibility status may swing wildly from commit to commit depending on who takes an interest.

 To run, install Racket from http://racket-lang.org, then:

     $ git clone http://github.com/arclanguage/anarki